Fingertip Injuries and Treatment Options

 Proper treatment should be assessed by a trained hand surgeon like Dr. Fiore, and depends on numerous factors, such as the extent of injury, the position and angle of any cuts involved, whether bone is exposed or not.

 Dr. Fiore specializes in the diagnosis and treatment of Fingertip Injuries.
-He is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
+He is board certified by the American Board of Surgery and fellowship trained in hand surgery.
 For more information on treatment options, or to schedule a consultation, call Fiore Hand and Wrist at (281) 970-8002.

 We are conveniently located within driving distance of Cypress TX, Katy TX, Spring TX, Tomball TX, The Woodlands TX, and Houston TX.